trangiabach/Penn-Courses-LLM/README.md

 Link: https://penn-courses-llm.vercel.app/

-Penn Course LLM (PCL) is a RAG-based Chatbot built to help Penn students search, pland and explore courses at UPenn more easily.
-Users can interact with the RAG-based LLM chats, save their interaction sessions and share their sessions via a public link.
+Penn Course LLM (PCL) is a RAG-based Chatbot built to help Penn students search, plan and explore courses at UPenn more easily.
+Users can chat with the LLM, save their interaction sessions and share their sessions via a public link.

 ## Features Requests